>

 Ph.2

-Operational base — 10 to 20 people in permanent residence
+Operational base — 10 to 20 persons in permanent residence

 Intermediate phase